tomjoht/documentation-theme-jekyll/index.md

 ## Customize the Gemfile

+The Gemfile is how project dependencies are managed.
+This project doesn't have any dependencies beyond core Jekyll.

-Open the Gemfile (in any text editor) in the Jekyll doc theme project:
+Open the Gemfile (in any text editor) in the Jekyll doc theme project with the following command:

 ```
 open Gemfile